oxdev6/flowport/README.md

-## FlowPort CLI (Milestone 1)
+## FlowPort

-FlowPort is a CLI designed to power database/application migrations and system visualization.
-Milestone 1 establishes the CLI skeleton with placeholder commands and developer setup.
+FlowPort is a toolchain for chain migrations and visualization.
+The CLI skeleton exists for future milestones, while Milestone 1 focuses on research and architecture design for Ethereum → Arbitrum migrations and the visualization system.

 ### Installation